 How to Create or Refine a Content Marketing Strategy

 Content marketing has become very popular in the last decade.
 But for all that growth, there seems to be more noise and lower quality than ever.
-What we’re seeing is an influx of spending and a massive increase in content creation, but a lack of content marketing strategy.
+We’re seeing an influx of spending and a massive increase in content creation but a lack of effective content marketing strategy.

-A blog is only as good as the content strategy behind it.
-Here are the questions you must answer before and during—these are essential to earning traffic and proving that your company’s investment is getting them a return.
+A blog is only as good as the strategy and content production behind it.
+Here are the questions you must answer before and during——these are essential to earning traffic, proving that your company’s investment is getting them a return, and boosting conversion rates.

 1. Who Will You Write For?